ChaosNyaruko/chaosnyaruko.github.io/_posts/2023-12-24-enough-over-perfect.md

 I start to think lots of things in different ways.
 - Why not "tabs"(the ones you see in VSCode/Sublime).
-- Why not "file explorers"
+- Why not "file explorers".
 - Why fuzzy searching.
 - ...